On infinite effectivity of motivic spectra and the vanishing of their motives: Preliminaries

 2. Recall that the virtual cohomological $2$-dimension of a field $L$ of characteristic $\neq 2$ may be defined as the cohomological $2$-dimension of $L[\sqrt{-1}]$.
 Thus any finitely generated field of characteristic $\neq 2$ is of finite virtual cohomological $2$-dimension.

 \end{rema}

 Now we recall some basics on Grothendieck-Witt rings and their relation to $\sht(-)$.

 \begin{rema} 1.
-As shown in \S6.3 of \cite{morintao}, $\shtk(S^0,S^0)\cong GW(k)$ (the Grothendieck-Witt of $k$).
+As shown in \S6.3 of \cite{morintao} (see Theorem 6.3.3 and Lemma 6.3.8 of ibid.), $\shtk(S^0,S^0)\cong GW(k)$ (the Grothendieck-Witt ring of $k$).
 If $p\neq 2$ then the latter is the Grothendieck group of non-degenerate $k$-quadratic forms.
 It is isomorphic to the kernel of $W(k)\bigoplus \z\to \z/2\z$, where $W(k)$ is the Witt ring of (quadratic forms over $k$) and the projection $W(k)\to \z/2\z$ is given by the parity of the dimension of quadratic forms.
 In the case $p=2$ one should consider symmetric bilinear forms instead of quadratic ones here.

-As mentioned in the beginning of \S2 of \cite{arael}, if $p\neq 2$ then the group $W(k)$ is an extension of the free group whose generators correspond to orderings on $k$ by a torsion group.
-Thus the kernel of $M_{k*}:\shtk(S^0,S^0)\to \dmk(\z,\z)$ is torsion if and only if $k$ is non-orderable (at least, in the case $p\neq 2$).
+As mentioned in the beginning of \S2 of \cite{arael}, if $p\neq 2$ then the group $W(k)$ is an extension of the free abelian group whose generators correspond to orderings on $k$ by a torsion group.
+Thus the kernel of $M_{k*}:\shtk(S^0,S^0)\to \dmk(\z,\z)$ is torsion if and only if $k$ is non-orderable (at least, in the case $p\neq 2$; note that below we will apply this statement in the case $p=0$ only).

 2. It is no wonder that structural results on Witt rings of fields play a very important role in motivic homotopy theory.
 In particular, they were crucial for \cite{bachcons}, \cite{levconv}, and \cite{asok}.
-Information of this sort was also actively used in the previous version of the current paper; yet the corresponding arguments were essentially incorporated in the new version of \cite{bachcons} (when Lemma 18 was added to it).
+Information of this sort was also actively used in the previous version of the current paper; yet the corresponding arguments were essentially incorporated in the current version of \cite{bachcons} (resulting in Lemma 19 of ibid.).

 \end{rema}